 If you are looking to save a little on your visit, make sure to check out some of the top restaurant deals around.

 Groupon: You will find some of the best deals on Groupon.
 They feature discounts on dining establishments around SF and the entire Bay Area.
 You buy a coupon that you can then apply to the amount of your purchase at that specific restaurant.
 Your coupon will be worth more than what you paid on Groupon.
 They also have some restaurant cash back deals at places around town that don't cost anything.
 Check out their selection of deals in San Francisco.

 Here are a few other top San Francisco Italian restaurants in other district around town.

 This two Michelin star restaurant offers a fine dining experience.
 Set inside an old church, it has old world charm and incredible food.
-They are only open for dinner and offer both a Prix-Fix menu and a Seasonal Tasting Menu.
+They are only open for dinner and offer both a Prix-Fixe menu and a Seasonal Tasting Menu.

 This is another small, local Italian restaurant that is a favorite of many of the locals.
 You can either make a reservation for a table (highly recommended!) or wait for an opening at their bar.

 Another favorite is also in the Mission District.
-Delfina focuses more on their hand made pasta as well as speciality dishes such as their chicken, quail and hanger steak.
+Delfina focuses more on their hand made pasta as well as specialty dishes such as their chicken, quail and hanger steak.